openid/fapi/FAPI_2_0_Advanced_Profile.md

 ### Signing Authorization Responses

 To support non-repudiation for NR4 in the [@!attackermodel], Authorization Responses can be signed.
-Note: FAPI2 does not require Authorization Response encryption.
+Note: In FAPI2, there is no confidential information in the Authorization Response, hence encryption of the Authorization Response is not required for the purposes of security or confidentiality.
+In addition, to achieve greater interoperability, it is not recommended to use encryption in this case.

 #### Requirements for Authorization Servers